sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-07-12-java-command-tools.md

 I found this is helpful when you are using java for automation and managing java codes.

 ### Goals

-We have to learning this for some specific focus.
-We need some administration task doing for test automation.
-Like as
+We need to learn these when we are doing management or maintenance java application or source.
+Like
 - Running Selenium grid/ Standalone servers
 - Running JMeter remotely
 - Running JUnit packages